 The population had now dropped considerably and there was a time when it was proposed to demolish all the present buildings and build a smaller church and parish hall.
 With this project in mind, a house was purchased, a short distance away.
 During recent years, the Diocese agreed to allow the parish to refurbish the present buildings.
 Our refurbishment program started in 2011 with the redecoration of our beautiful church, including new paintwork and carpet, and updating all the woodwork.
 This continued into the summer of 2012, and by August, the extensive decoration was completed by the installation of a hanging crucifix.
-2012 also saw the demolition of the Parish Centre.

 2012 also saw the demolition of the old Parish Centre, however through many events over the next months and years, enough money was raised to build a new, smaller centre, which was formally opened by Bishop Mark Davies in March 2016.
 The St Christopher Centre is now used by the Parish and wider community for events, parties and meetings.

 “When a church is built, it was not merely a place where we might come to ease our hearts and sing hymns; it was a house of God.
 He would dwell here as He dwelt in older Churches and Cathedrals.”